FayCarsons/Cables-Faust-Plugin/submission.md

 # Faust Cables.gl Plugin

 This Google Summer of Code program aimed to create a [Faust](https://faust.grame.fr) plugin for the [Cables.gl](https://cables.gl) platform, an in-browser visual programming environment similar to Max MSP or Pure Data.
-This takes the form of a Cables 'operator', a single contained app which can interface with other operators in a cables patch via audio and control signals.
+This takes the form of a Cables 'operator', a single self-contained program which can interface with other operators in a cables patch via audio and control signals.

 This Faust operator enables Cables users to write boilerplate-free DSP programs that are embedded in and integrate with the other audio-visual elements of their Cables patches.